-PART II

-\ \ \ \

-B. Issues Related to Quality Controls

-The inspection of the Firm included consideration of aspects of the Firm's system of quality control.

-Audit Performance

-A firm's system of quality control should provide reasonable assurance that the work performed on an audit engagement will meet applicable professional standards and regulatory requirements.
-On the basis of the information reported by the inspection team, including the audit performance deficiencies described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects -

-Testing Appropriate to the Audit

-The Firm's system of quality control appears not to provide sufficient assurance that the Firm will conduct all testing appropriate to a particular audit, specifically with respect to the following issues:
+PART II \ \ \ \ B. Issues Related to Quality Controls The inspection of the Firm included consideration of aspects of the Firm's system of quality control.
+B.1.
+Audit Performance A firm's system of quality control should provide reasonable assurance that the work performed on an audit engagement will meet applicable professional standards and regulatory requirements.
+On the basis of the information reported by the inspection team, including the audit performance deficiencies described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects - B.1.a.
+Testing Appropriate to the Audit The Firm's system of quality control appears not to provide sufficient assurance that the Firm will conduct all testing appropriate to a particular audit, specifically with respect to the following issues: B.1.a.i.
+Convertible Notes with Beneficial Conversion Features As discussed above, in one of the audits reviewed, the inspection team identified a significant deficiency related to the Firm's failure to identify, or to address appropriately, a departure from GAAP that related to potentially material misstatements in the audited financial statements concerning the accounting for embedded beneficial This report's description of quality control issues is based on the inspection team's observations during the primary inspection procedures.

-\ \ \ \

-Revenue Recognition

-As discussed above, in one of the audits reviewed, the inspection team identified a significant deficiency related to the Firm's auditing of revenue, including the failure to

-This report's description of quality control issues is based on the inspection team's observations during the primary inspection procedures.
 Any changes or improvements that the Firm may have made in its system of quality control since that time may not be reflected in this report, but will be taken into account by the Board during its assessment of whether the Firm has satisfactorily addressed the quality control criticisms or defects within the twelve months after the issuance of this report.